-Three federal government programs provide health insurance for the public: Medicare, Medicaid, and the State Children’s Health Insurance Program (SCHIP).
-Medicare provides basic health insurance benefits 41 million seniors and adults with permanent disabilities.
-Medicaid is the largest provides benefits to 51 million low-income people in the United States – more than one out of every six Americans.
-The SCHIP program provides health insurance to children in families whose incomes are too high to qualify for Medicaid, but too low to afford private coverage.
-5.8 million children were enrolled in SCHIP in 2003.
+Three federal government programs provide health insurance for the public: Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).
+Medicare provides basic health insurance benefits more than 52 million seniors and adults with permanent disabilities.
+Medicaid is the largest program, providing benefits to one in five Americans – more than 68 million low-income people in the United States.
+The CHIP program provides health insurance to children in families whose incomes are too high to qualify for Medicaid, but too low to afford private coverage.

 Policy Analyses and Research

 - March 23, 2017CBPP: History Shows Ending Essential Health Benefits Would Likely Promote Fraud, Abuse